khalid-hussain/shaheen/chap22.md

 injured with some poisoned weapon.
 I would like to take a look at all the wounds."

-Bashir Bin Hassan's comrades were now opening the bandages of one wound after the other while he was busy in placing fresh swabs over each wound and tying them up with new bandages.
+Bashir bin Hassan's comrades were now opening the bandages of one wound after the other while he was busy in placing fresh swabs over each wound and tying them up with new bandages.
 He had still not finished doing this when he heard the sound of galloping horses outside.
 Bashir looked at Mansoor and said, "Maybe